Is it cheaper to insure a new car or a used vehicle? The answer may vary depending on your car's make, model, and other factors.

-If we look at more vehicle ages, we see that your auto insurance rate will drop by 3.4% for every year your vehicle ages.
-Meaning, an 8-year-old vehicle is about 25% cheaper to insure than a brand new vehicle.
+Looking at older model years, it turns out auto insurance rates drop by 3.4% for every year your vehicle ages.
+An eight-year-old vehicle is approximately 25% cheaper to insure than is a brand new vehicle.

-For example, a brand new Honda Accord would cost $448 more to insure than an 8-year-old Honda Accord.
+For example, a brand new Honda Accord would cost $448 more to insure than an eight-year-old Honda Accord.

 Vehicles may require different coverage levels — and different levels of expense.
 If you acquire a new car via a loan or lease, you'll probably be required to carry additional coverage not mandated for a used vehicle.
 This includes minimum levels of collision and comprehensive coverage, as well as gap insurance.

 Both of these types of coverage options are specific to new vehicles.
 They both work to cover you if your vehicle is totaled and the payout you receive from your insurance company doesn't cover the original loan of the vehicle.
-For example, let’s say you obtained a $20,000 loan for a vehicle that was, unfortunately, totaled six months later.
-Because vehicle values depreciate rapidly, you could only receive $17,000 from your insurance company, leaving you on the hook for the $3,000 difference.
+Let’s say you obtained a $20,000 loan for a vehicle that was totaled six months later.
+Because vehicles depreciate rapidly, you might only receive $17,000 from your insurance company, leaving you on the hook for the $3,000 difference.
 Gap insurance or lease/loan payoff would help cover the difference.

 Ultimately, the decision between new and used comes down to personal preference.
-Research what to expect from your vehicle, and keep the price in consideration.
-If you’re stuck deciding between a handful of vehicles, use The Zebra's comparison app to get car insurance quotes for each vehicle.
-Enter your zip code below to get started.
+Research what insurance costs to expect from your vehicle, and take the vehicle's sticker price into consideration.
+If you’re stuck deciding between a handful of vehicles, use The Zebra to get personalized car insurance quotes for each vehicle.